OpenDSA/OpenDSA/RST/en/AlgAnal/AnalAsymptotic.rst

 :math:`O(n)` is in :math:`O(n^2)`, but :math:`O(n^2)` is not in
 :math:`O(n)`.

 Lower Bounds
 ------------

+.. showhidecontent:: LowerBounds

    Big-Oh notation describes an upper bound.
    In other words, big-Oh notation states a claim about the greatest amount of some resource (usually time) that is required by an algorithm for some class of inputs of size :math:`n` (typically the worst such input, the average of all possible inputs, or the best such input).

    Similar notation is used to describe the least amount of a resource that an algorithm needs for some class of input.
    Like big-Oh notation, this is a measure of the algorithm's growth rate.
    Like big-Oh notation, it works for any resource, but we most often measure the least amount of time required.
    And again, like big-Oh notation, we are measuring the resource required for some particular class of inputs: the worst-, average-, or best-case input of size :math:`n`.

 The :term:`lower bound` for an algorithm
 (or a problem, as explained later) is denoted by the symbol :math:`\Omega`, pronounced "big-Omega" or